bob-ros2/rosgpt4all/docker/README.md

 # ROS GPT4ALL Dockerfile

-this Dockerfile integrates GPT4ALL into ROS (Robot Operating System)
+this Dockerfile integrates GPT4ALL into a ROS (Robot Operating System) environment

 Related links:
 - https://github.com/nomic-ai/gpt4all